What Is SEO? (And How To Be Good At It!)

 -

-This means a searcher can type the question "how do I do SEO better?" and Google will return results that include other keywords, like "keyword” itself, “SEO mistakes to avoid,” or "content marketing for beginners."
+This means a searcher can type the question "How do I do SEO better?" and Google will return results that include other keywords, like "keyword" itself, "SEO mistakes to avoid," or "content marketing for beginners."

 That means that while you DO need to use your keywords—you do NOT want to stuff your article full of them.
 Google has you covered.

-Use your links correctly, too
+Use your links correctly

-This forms what's called a “topic cluster.”
-This is precisely what it sounds like, a cluster of pages (landing, pillar, post, or otherwise) about the same topic.
+This forms what's called a "topic cluster."
+This is precisely what it sounds like, a cluster of linked pages (landing, pillar, post, or otherwise) about the same topic.
 Google is a big fan of topic clusters, they help your site appear authoritative for that topic, which boosts your ranking.

 Speaking of ranking